-The Power of Root Cause Analysis in Change Management
+The Power of Root Cause Analysis and Change Management

 Even the most well-planned organizational projects can encounter problems.
 But here's a question: Are you addressing the symptoms or tackling the root cause?
 Without digging deeper, many organizations fall into the trap of implementing temporary fixes that don’t last.